jzw1234/BERTabs-chinese/Readme.md

 <h3>Abstractive summarization using bert as encoder and transformer decoder</h3>
+I used other's document to obtain a BERTabs-chinese
 I have used a text generation library called Texar , Its a beautiful library with a lot of abstractions, i would say it to be scikit learn for text generation problems.